oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/cloud-native-labs/Horizontal-scaling/Auto-scaling.md

 For now let's delete the autoscaler to we can proceed with the next part of the lab
 - In a terminal window type
-  - `kubectl delete hpa -n helidon deployment stockmanager`
+  - `kubectl delete hpa storefront`

 ```
 horizontalpodautoscaler.autoscaling "storefront" deleted
 ```

 ## Autoscaling on other metrics
-We have here looked at how to use CPU and memory to determine when to autoscale, that may be a good solution, or it may .
+We have here looked at how to use CPU and memory to determine when to autoscale, that may be a good solution, or it may not.
 Kubernetes autoscaling can support the use of other metrics to manage autoscaling.

 These other metrics can be other Kuberneties metrics (known as custom metrics) for example the number of requests to the ingress controller, or (with the provision of the [Prometheus Adaptor (helm chart)](https://github.com/helm/charts/tree/master/stable/prometheus-adapter)) any metric that Prometheus gathers.
 This last is especially useful as it means you can autoscale on what are effectively business metrics.